stoeckley/Eat-Static/README.md

 ### Tests and Code Examples

-All the code on this page is available in the examples.clj file of the test folder, so you can download and play around with the functions.

-Also, if you are familiar with the basic tools offered by clojure.test, including just the ```deftest``` and ```is``` macros, you can see many examples of this library's features in the test folder, including scenarios when assertions are thrown.

-The ```deftest``` called ```readme``` contains the examples on this page as well.
+If you are familiar with the basic tools offered by clojure.test, including just the ```deftest``` and ```is``` macros, you can see many examples of this library's features in the test folder, including scenarios when assertions are thrown.
+The ```deftest``` called ```readme``` contains all the examples on this ```README``` page as well, including variations of these examples to flesh out the various points.
+It is the first test in the ```validations_test.clj``` file.

+Also, all the code on this page is available in the examples.clj file of the test folder, so you can download and play around with the functions.

 ### Gotchas